crazcalm/oral-english/clips/russel_wants_to_help_carl.md

 - Russel: Ow.

 ## Words/Phrases
-- assistance:
+- assistance: To help
 - Are you in need of {help word or phrase}:
 	- Are you in need of help?
 	- Are you in need of a hand?
 	- Are you in need of any assistance?
 - Slow down: A polite way to tell someone to stop.
-- boy scout: a member of an organization of boys (Boy′ Scouts`), having as its goals the development of self-reliance and usefulness to others.
+- [boy scout](http://youdao.com/w/eng/boy%20scout/#keyfrom=dict2.index): a member of an organization of boys (Boy′ Scouts`), having as its goals the development of self-reliance and usefulness to others.
 - wilderness explorer in tribe 54, wood lodge 12: Name of Russle's group